 email - 2377242F@student.gla.ac.uk

-Research title: Sociolinguistic study of Galloway Irish: A lasting dialect of southwest Scotland
+Research title: Sociolinguistic study of dialect acquisition in young children in south west Scotland

 The dialect of the Rhins of Galloway in south west Scotland is referred to as “Galloway Irish”.
 It is characterised by traditional norms which differ considerably from standard Scottish dialects and shares many features with those of Northern Ireland including a clear /l/ in all positions and a low, backed /a/.
 My recent research into the phonological features of the area has highlighted the role of age, gender and speech type on the changing nature of these traditional variants i.e. that these are indeed dominant and enduring features of the local accent but that there is some evidence of loss across generations, especially in younger speakers.
 The present research aims to explore further the sociolinguistic variation in the distinctive accent of this area.
 I am conducting a study into the acquisition of a range of linguistic variables by preschool children aged three to four years.